Biofertilizers are nutrient supplements for the plants. They possess various kinds of microbes that enhance soil fertility.

 - They are thermosensitive

 - Excessive acidic or alkaline soils hamper their growth.

 With the change in the lifestyle of people, food habits too have changed hugely.
 Awareness among the people has spread rapidly, and they became conscious of their health.
 People prefer organic foods over chemically grown foods, and this has revolutionized the food sector.

 Being organic supplements of the plants, biofertilizers gained their popularity.
-These are used on a large scale due to its numerous benefits like increasing productivity of the crop by adding nutrients to the soil and improving water holding capacity.
+These are used on a large scale due to their numerous benefits, like increasing the crop’s productivity by adding nutrients to the soil and improving water holding capacity.
 Though they have a short lifespan, they are cheaper and can be easily used by the farmers.